top of page

 The Vineyard

 The Vineyard is our biannual unthemed zine, open to all and published in January and June.
 The zine is be available in both digital form available available for free and as a printed copy available for purchase.
 There are roughly forty pages of space available, so shorter pieces will have a higher chance of being accepted, though if you feel confident in a longer piece don't hesitate to send it our way.
 Poetry, prose, visual art*, or anything weirder you have up your sleeves—send it our way.
 Though we are not currently able to pay for submissions for The Vineyard, we hope to see this change for future issues.
 For now, you will receive both a contributor's copy of the zine and a printable PDF so that you can print as many copies as you want.
-The Vineyard is currently CLOSED to submissions, but will reopen in November for publication on New Year's Day.
+The Vineyard is currently OPEN to submissions, for publication in the first quarter of 2024

 General Submission Guidelines